 CPAP therapy comes with its own lingo.
-This is the place to visit if you are wondering what "AHI" means, what "rainout" is or why some machines are APAPs and others are CPAPs.
+This is the place to visit if you are wondering what "AHI" means, what "rainout" is, or what the difference is between a CPAP machine and an APAP machine.
 Please check the FAQ section below for an alphabetized listing of common sleep terms.

 This is sometimes a result of CPAP Therapy.
 Unfortunately, the best solutions for this problem are not a catch all but instead an attempt to find the middle ground between needed CPAP pressures.